divyaprakash0426/DreamLayer/docs/luma_photon_node_pr.md

 ## CI/CD and Model Caching

-To fulfill the CI requirement from `docs/tasks/task1.txt` ("CI must pass with the depth model downloaded during the GitHub Action’s cache-restore step"), a script has been added to facilitate the pre-downloading and caching of the MiDaS model.
+To fulfill the CI requirement from `Dreamlayer Coding Challenge` ("CI must pass with the depth model downloaded during the GitHub Action’s cache-restore step"), a script has been added to facilitate the pre-downloading and caching of the MiDaS model.

 The script `scripts/download_midas.py` will download the model to a predictable local directory (`torch_hub_cache`).